Canities subita: History

 According to some versions of the escape of Wu Zixu, he was able to evade execution when his hair miraculously turned white.
 Zhou Xingsi, the author of the Thousand Character Classic, is also said to have his hair suddenly turn white upon finishing the emperor's task of sorting 1000 characters into his ode.

-Another early recorded claim of sudden whitening of the hair is represented in the Talmud in the story of a Jewish scholar, Eleazar ben Azariah, who developed sudden white hair at age 17, ostensibly from his vigorous studying.
+Another early recorded claim of sudden whitening of the hair is represented in the Talmud in the story of a Jewish scholar, Eleazar ben Azariah, who developed sudden white hair at age 18, ostensibly from his vigorous studying.
 A contemporary case of accelerated hair-whitening has been documented in the medical journal Archives of Dermatology in 2009.

+During the Holocaust and Porajmos, the phenomenon was noted by several other sufferers in the camps as well as by the SS guards.
+Dina Pronicheva, a survivor of Babi Yar, testified before a court that she saw several people’s hair turn white.